wp-plugins/frontend-uploader/readme.txt

 By default plugin allows all MIME-types that are whitelisted in WordPress.
 However, there's a filter if you need to add some exotic MIME-type.
 Refer to Other notes -> Configuration filters.

+= New in v0.4 =

+Now your visitors are able to upload not only media, but guest posts as well!
+Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images

 = Translations: =

 * Se habla español (Spanish) (props gastonbesada)
 * Мы говорим по-русски (Russian)
 * Nous parlons français (French) (props dapickboy)

-[Fork the plugin on Github](https://github.com/rinatkhaziev/wp-frontend-uploader/)
+* Nous parlons français (Canadian French) (props rfzappala) [Fork the plugin on Github](https://github.com/rinatkhaziev/wp-frontend-uploader/)

 == Installation ==